The Evil Dead

 SetupStatus Quo

-Five college friends (Ash, Linda, Cheryl, Scott, and Shelly) drive through the Tennessee countryside toward a remote cabin for a vacation getaway, laughing and enjoying themselves in their ordinary world before horror strikes.
+Five college friends—Ash, Linda, Cheryl, Scott, and Shelly—drive through rural Tennessee toward a remote cabin for a weekend getaway, establishing youthful innocence and carefree adventure.

 Theme